DFE-Digital/teacher-services-tech-docs/source/operating-a-service/incident-playbook.html.md

 ### 5. Determine who to contact and how (comms lead)

 Determine who needs to be contacted, based on the incident priority and affected services.

 Use the contacts from the [Teacher services list](https://educationgovuk.sharepoint.com.mcas.ms/sites/teacher-services-infrastructure/Lists/Teacher%20services%20list/AllItems.aspx) and your service's contact list if you have one.

 It may be best to include critical user groups like lead providers, or other external organisations we work with.
 Make sure to include programme delivery managers, deputy directors and service owners in case of a P1 incident.

 You need to decide how to contact them as well.
-You might need to use email, Teams, Slack or a combination to make sure you reach everyone.
-You can also add them to the Slack incident channel.
+You might need to use email or Teams or a combination to make sure you reach everyone.
+You can also tag them in the Teams incident channel.

 ### 6. Identify any other services involved (any leads)